blackmad/wedding-website/content/travel-and-accommodation/_index.md

 ## Transport

-Getting to the venue requires taking a private ferry from Bostanci. *You cannot reach the island by public ferry.*
+Getting to the venue requires taking a private ferry from Bostanci Harbour. *You cannot reach the island by public ferry.*
  <br>
 <br>